 There are several characteristics that lead us to think that the cabinet is older than the seller’s estimate of 1890.
 The first is the extensive use of chevilles or wooden dowels employed since the Middle Ages to rely on the laws of physics when ramming a square peg into a round hole and creating the most enduring of fasteners.

 The second is the age of the locks for all three cabinet spaces.
 According to our expert, they are of a complexity and artistry common in the 17th and 18th centuries but not afterward.
 Particularly unusual is the automatic mechanism that locks the doors upon closing, without the need for a key.
 The locks are works of art in their own right, made of castings featuring acorns and oak leaves, as shown in the photos, below.
 It is a shame to keep them hidden.
-The locks and the sole key are original.
+The locks and the sole key

 Not part of the original hardware is a device attached to the right side of the cabinet’s uppermost interior and which appears to involve some ancient form of telephone.
 It has not been removed by us and should involve no impediment to the cabinet’s function.